Would You Run an Apple "iOS" on "Android" Phone?

 This is why you'll see someone with ADHD:

-Hyperfocus for six hours on a hobby project but can't start a twenty-minute work task
+• Hyperfocus for six hours on a hobby project ( dopamine fuel)

-Finally clean their entire apartment at midnight the night before guests arrive
+• Finally clean their entire apartment at midnight the night before guests arrive ( urgency fuel)

-When dopamine is low, the ADHD brain doesn't just feel bored.
-It feels under threat.
+When dopamine is low, the ADHD brain doesn't just feel bored, it feels like it is under threat.
 That's why small tasks can trigger massive anxiety spirals.
 The nervous system is literally trying to create adrenaline as a backup fuel source.

 What helps: